isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Congruence is an excellent tool for doing induction in proofs.
-You can do induction as normal, but the resulting proof from the recursive step is usually not quite be what you need.
+You can do induction as normal, but the resulting proof from the recursive step is usually not quite what you need.
 Luckily, the solution is often just a `def:cong` away.